 In the case of loving God, the reason we should love him back is so clear it is obvious.
-Because God is love He offers us eternal life, a gift we can not pay him for and do not deserve no matter what we do or who we are because we have all sinned (Romans 3:23).
+He offers us eternal life, a gift we can not pay him for and do not deserve no matter what we do or who we are because we have all sinned (Romans 3:23).

-Yes, God is love, and he demonstrates His love for us by His loving kindness, mercy, grace, generosity, and forgiveness because He is love.
+Yes, God demonstrates His love for us by His loving kindness, mercy, grace, generosity, and forgiveness because He is love.
 We should love God back by obeying Him.
 This is exactly what the Bible tells us we should do.

 God is Love -- Love Him Back By Obeying Him!